hvribeiro/knnpe/README.rst

      If True, calculates graph density and largest component fraction (default is False). complexity : bool, optional
-     If True, also calculates the knn permutation complexity.
+     If True, also calculates the knn permutation complexity. dis_metric : string, optional
+     The distance metric used to determine the knn graph (default is 'euclidean').
+It should be an string corresponding to one sklearn.metrics.DistanceMetric.

 We provide a `notebook <https://github.com/hvribeiro/knnpe/blob/main/examples/knnpe.ipynb>`_ illustrating how to use ``knnpe`` and further information we refer to the knnpe's `documentation <https://hvribeiro.github.io/knnpe/>`_